 If you've done all of this and don't like how your site looks, or something looks wrong, you can either change it or switch themes.

 As we mentioned earlier, it's often difficult to imagine how a WordPress theme will look until it's actually on your site, so there's no harm in switching themes at this point.
 Recognising this, most premium WordPress theme developers have a 'cooling off' period, during which you can get a refund, so you can make use of this if you decide you want to switch.

 For most WordPress themes, however, you won't need to switch completely -- you'll just need to make some changes.
 Next, we'll look at how to change how your site looks.

 Themes rarely look precisely how you want them to out of the box, nor will they come with all of the customization features you'll want.
 To change the look, feel and functionality of your site beyond what your theme supports via its options page, the Customizer and widgets, you'll need to use some code.

 This isn't as daunting as it sounds, but, if you don't fancy changing any code yourself, then for both of the methods we're about to cover you should be able to get help from your theme's developer.
 If you're struggling, check in with them for assistance.
 Alternatively, for more advanced changes, you can hire a developer.
 We'll cover how best to do both of these later on.

 WordPress makes it very easy to make small style changes straight from the Customizer.
 If you want to make simple changes to colors, widths and fonts, customizing with CSS is the way to do it.

 CSS is a coding language used to control the styling output of websites.
 As you'd imagine, to customize your site with CSS you'll need to know some CSS.
-Fortunately, it's one of the more accessible web languages, and you can learn only the bits you need quickly.
-This video tutorial will show you the very basics, and this tutorial will show you how CSS works in relation to WordPress.
+Fortunately, it's one of the more accessible web languages, and you can learn only the bits you need quite quickly.
+This video tutorial will show you the very basics.